DavidVargasxyz/davidvargasxyz.github.io/content/linux/Installation.md

 - Default Graphical configuration and installation console screen

-Lab: What happens if I press the console hotkeys while I am logged in to my desktop?

 Console 1 Brings you to the log in screen.
 Console 2 does nothing.
 Console 3-6 all bring you to this log in screen

 ![[Pasted image 20230624051043.png]]